My Dental Journey

 Public Healthcare App for Patients and Private Clinics

-Access to public dental care in Queensland is difficult, especially for socioeconomically disadvantaged patients.
+Access to public dental care in Queensland is difficult, especially for vulnerable patients.

 What are the issues we face currently?